FelixOnline/v2/content/articles/2013-3-15-icuafc-1s-on-brink-of-league-and-cup-double.md

 subtitle: >
   Despite dubious musical choices, they seem to be hitting the big times
 date: "2013-03-15 02:05:48 +0000"

 # Attributes from Felix Online V1
 id: "3484"
 old_path: /sport/3484/icuafc-1s-on-brink-of-league-and-cup-double
 aliases:
  - /sport/3484/icuafc-1s-on-brink-of-league-and-cup-double
+imported: true
+comments:
+ - Im imsdrpsee Youve really raised the bar with thatShe really is the most beuafitul little thing Of course I remember that facebook status and how I knew right away haha Im glad I got in on the secret from the beginning cause it turned out to be SUCH a great one I am trying not to think about Felix right now though because I miss her and you so terribly    cant believe next time I hold her she will be so much bigger

 # Article Taxonomies
 categories:
  - sport
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true